Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

 Suns Players to Watch

+- Durant gets the Suns 29.1 points, 6.6 rebounds and 5 assists per contest.
+He also averages 0.7 steals and 1.4 blocked shots.

-- Chris Paul is the Suns' top assist man (8.9 per game), and he contributes 13.9 points and 4.3 rebounds.
-His assist average ranks him fourth in the league.
+- Chris Paul paces the Suns in assists (8.9 per game), and averages 13.9 points and 4.3 rebounds.
+He also averages 1.5 steals (ninth in league) and 0.4 blocked shots.

 Top Performers (Last 10 Games)